jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 ---

 Young men, If you can discipline yourself to resist fast money and easy sex, then nothing in this world will break you.
-It is yours to do what you please with. ([Tweet it](https://twitter.com/EdLatimore/status/1452829102256402432){: target="_blank" rel="noopener noreferrer"})
+It is yours to do what you please with. ([Tweet it](https://twitter.com/EdLatimore/status/1452829102256402432))

 ---

-The answer to most of your problems is: More money, more time, or more discipline. ([Tweet it](https://twitter.com/EdLatimore/status/1442121815602737154){: target="_blank" rel="noopener noreferrer"})
+The answer to most of your problems is: More money, more time, or more discipline. ([Tweet it](https://twitter.com/EdLatimore/status/1442121815602737154))

 ---

 Imagine doing 25 to life because someone called you the worst slur and you \*had\* to knock him out.

 But he hit his head when he fell and died.
-Lose your emotional discipline for one moment and it can cost you the rest of your life. ([Tweet it](https://twitter.com/EdLatimore/status/1437963109826695171){: target="_blank" rel="noopener noreferrer"})
+Lose your emotional discipline for one moment and it can cost you the rest of your life. ([Tweet it](https://twitter.com/EdLatimore/status/1437963109826695171))

 ---